 - An absence of documented and verified procedures that would permit the proper capturing of an idea, task or information, and its further process,

 Generally, effective note-taking involves a system that would support all the phases of the effective capturing, organizing and processing ideas, information, data, tasks, activities, events, etc.

 The system, you are going to use, should be simple, easily applicable and implemented in various analog and digital media.
 Furthermore, should be coherent, flexible and consistent in order no open loops be left unattended.

-Many systems, ways and procedures have been proposed as the best candidates for a ubiquitous, note-taking system, either in analog form or in a digital medium.
-But most of the systems, seems to agree to some basic principles, that define the effective note-taking practice.
+Many systems, ways, and procedures have been proposed as the best candidates for a ubiquitous, note-taking system, either in analog form or in a digital medium.
+But most of the systems seem to agree to some basic principles, that define the effective note-taking practice.
 These are:

 - Note the relevant,

-- Note immediate what’s to be done or have to be done,
+- Note immediately what’s to be done or have to be done,

 - Use the same symbols, shortcuts, etc to denote the same things, across every medium you use,

 - Select methods, ways, application and tools that are highly flexible and portable across various mediums,

 - Write the notes in a place you going to look later,